LaifsV1/YUP/README.md

 ## Compiling

 To compile the tool, use the provided `src\MakeFile`.
-The compiled tool will be named `proof_checker.exe` by default.
+The compiled tool will be named `yup.exe` by default.

 You will require GNU make, Menhir, `ocamllex`, and the OCaml batch compiler `ocamlc`.